 How long does it take to complete the tour?

-In the 1990s, there were plans to dismantle the railroad tracks to make room for new construction, but an eye-opening Chelsea neighborhood association called Friends of the High Line saved them from being dismantled to preserve this piece of Big Apple history.
+In the 1990s, there were plans to dismantle the railroad tracks to make room for new construction, but a keen Chelsea neighborhood association called Friends of the High Line saved them from being dismantled in order to preserve this piece of Big Apple history.